gyan-sharma/sm-doc/introduction.md

 ---

-# 4. Application Development Journey on SettleMint
+# 4. Application development journey on SettleMint

-## A. Summary of the Development Journey
+## A. Summary

 SettleMint guides you through a **practical series of stages**: